CZ-NIC/knot/doc/reference.rst

 A number of UDP workers (threads) used to process incoming queries over UDP.

+Change of this parameter requires restart of the Knot server to take effect.

 *Default:* equal to the number of online CPUs

 .. _server_tcp-workers: